Fourth Five-Year Plan of Ba'athist Syria

 The Fourth Five-Year Economic and Social Development Plan was adopted by the government of Ba'athist Syria in 1976 and was in effect until 1980.
 One of the main goals of the plan were to continue import substitution of consumer goods begun in the Third Five-Year Plan, reduce import levels, industrialize through an ambitious industrial development campaign, and fully enroll children in schools.
 The Fourth Five-Year Plan was formulated in response to the failures of the Third and the shortage of agricultural produce.

 Background

 Five-Year Plan system

 The Ba'ath Party continued to implement the Five-Year Plan system immediately after coming to power in 1963.
-In 1970, General Hafez al-Assad came to power and launched a comprehensive reform campaign known as the Corrective Movement program.
+In 1970, General Hafez al-Assad came to power and launched a comprehensive reform campaign known as the Corrective Movement.
 The Third Five-Year Plan began in 1971.

 Third Five-Year Plan

 The third five-year plan proved to be very successful – the Syrian economy grew significantly.
 One of the main pillars of the plan was the so-called infiraj - a policy aimed at liberalizing the economy after the aggressive policies of Assad's predecessor, the Marxist Salah Jadid.
 As a result of the plan, the Assad government was able to improve living standards and complete major infrastructure projects such as the Tabqa Dam (what was one for the main goals).
 However, periodic inefficiencies in economic management led to underutilization of capacity, and the deficiencies in coordination and planning persisted.
 The construction infrastructure sector experienced a boom in 1973–1976, but it was still not enough to provide urban housing for the entire population.
 However, in any case, Syria's investment and industrial opportunities have increased significantly thanks to the public sector.

 During the plan, demand for education also increased sharply: new enrollment growth at all school levels ranged from a 43 percent increase to a 65 percent increase—tertiary enrollment increased by 66 percent, in period between 1970 and 1976.